swansontec/rollup-plugin-mjs-entry/README.md

 import { name1, name2 } from 'your-package'
 ```

+### Adding a Default Export

-However, the following syntax will not work yet:
+With the setup above, the following import syntax will no longer work:

 ```js
 import yourPackage from 'your-package'